 To this end, datapoints must be matched to each other as the first step.
 In fact, exact and approximate (fuzzy) matching plays a key role in identifying real-world entities in data to obtain a single view of each entity (Talburt, 2011).
 However, it is neither straightforward nor efficient to match datapoints.
-There are two approaches to achieve this: handcrafted matching rules and brute force matching.
+Two approaches to achieve this are handcrafted matching rules and brute force matching.

 Crafting customised matching rules requires expert knowledge of the source data content that is not always readily available, and it might fail to find all possible matches.
 The resultant matching rules are tailored to each domain, and thus they need considerable modification and maintenance across domains or datasets.

 On the other hand, brute force matching is useful as it gives us the full picture, but it is very inefficient and needs a generic way of matching any two datapoints.

 Let's concentrate on brute force matching.
-Assume that we have a small dataset of 1000 entities (properties, people, etc.) with their addresses (address lines 1 through 6, in addition to the postcode) and we need to match duplicate entities in the dataset.
+Assume that we have a small dataset of 1000 properties with their addresses, and we want to match duplicate entities in the dataset.
 Assume that an entity's address might change slightly throughout the dataset.
-This forces us to use approximate matching as exact matching cannot detect slight changes in data.
+This forces us to use approximate matching because exact matching cannot detect slight changes in data.
 Many database management systems and programming languages offer fuzzy matching functions, but the problem with these solutions is they are not optimised for large datasets out-of-the-box.

-Additionally, we need to perform 1 million comparisons to cover the 1000 records in our example, and this number increases rapidly with more data.
+Additionally, we need to perform almost 500k comparisons to cover the 1000 records in our example (precisely 499,500 comparisons due to commutativity), and this number increases rapidly with more data.
 Vertical scaling is therefore not a workable solution.

 To conclude, more efficient and flexible matching approaches are needed to handle large datasets in general.
-Brute force matching with a generic matching mechanism, that has to be fault tolerant, is a feasible domain-agnostic solution.
+Brute force matching with a generic matching mechanism, that must be fault tolerant, is a feasible domain-agnostic solution.
 Such a solution enhances entity resolution, a crucial task in master data management projects and pipelines.

+Our Solution

-Our Solution The main concept of our solution is to look at the datapoints differently.
+The main concept of our solution is to look at the datapoints differently.
 Each datapoint has many data attributes, some of which can be irrelevant for matching.
 We splice the relevant data attributes to form what we call data "sentences", and we generate one sentence per datapoint.
-Then we transform all data sentences to numbers and process this interim representation of data instead, because computers are extremely fast processing numbers compared to any other form of data.
-In the parlance of artificial intelligence, this process is called vectorisation, and we borrow many methods from an AI (Artificial Intelligence) field called Natural Language Processing (NLP) (What is Natural Language Processing?, 2020) to vectorise our data sentences and make them data vectors.
-The semantics of these data sentences do not matter, and we want to focus on the literal characteristics only; that's why Postgres DB text search, AI deep learning (embeddings) and similar methods were not viable options.
-At the end, we compare the data vectors, which are purely numerical now, to find the best matches.
-On the technical side, our solution exploits the limitless power of cloud computing and integrates smoothly into our software (Sentinel Data Platform).
+We then transform all data sentences to numbers and process this interim representation of data instead.
+Computers are extremely fast processing numbers compared to any other form of data.

+In the parlance of artificial intelligence (AI), this process is called vectorisation.
+We borrow some approaches from an AI field called Natural Language Processing (NLP) (What is Natural Language Processing?, 2020) to vectorise our data sentences and make them data vectors.

+The semantics of these data sentences do not matter, and we want to focus on the literal characteristics only; that's why Postgres DB text search, AI deep learning (embeddings) and similar methods were not viable.
+At the end, we compare the data vectors, which are purely numerical, to quantify similarities find the best matches.

+On the technical side, our solution exploits the virtually limitless power of cloud computing and integrates into our software (Sentinel Data Platform).
 That means clients do not have to deal with cloud configuration as the cloud architecture is entirely transparent to them.
-The solution is written in Python and called from Java, and it can run on both Azure Machine Learning Services and Azure Synapse Analytics (big data processing), but we will use the latter.
+The solution is written in Python1 and called from Java, and it can run on both Azure Machine Learning Services and Azure Synapse Analytics (big data processing), but we will use the latter.
 Next, we will detail the methodology and our technical implementation.

+1 Suitable Python libraries were used to implement the solution